colbrydi/jupyterinstruct/README.md

 ## Installation

-This package is currently under development and is not avaliable via pypy.  to install use the following command:
+This package is currently under development and is not avaliable via pipy.  to install use the following command:

 ```pip install git+https://github.com/colbrydi/jupyterinstruct```